matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 - timeout for _delayed event_ followed by _new state event_: the room state will be updated twice: once by the content of the delayed event but later with the content of _new state event_.
 - _new state event_ followed by timeout for _delayed event_: the _new state event_ will cancel the outstanding _delayed event_.

+#### Rate-limiting at the point of sending

+Further to the rate limiting of the API endpoints, the homeserver SHOULD apply rate limiting to the sending of delayed messages at the point that they are entered into the DAG.

+This is to provide mitigation against the
+[High Volume of Messages](https://spec.matrix.org/v1.11/appendices/#threat-high-volume-of-messages) threat where a malicious actor could schedule a large volume of events ahead of time without exceeding a rate limit on the initial `PUT` request, but has specified a `delay` that corresponds to a common point of time in the future.

+A limit on the maximum number of delayed events that can be outstanding at one time could also provide some mitigation against this attack.

 ## Use case specific considerations